canonical/netbox/docs/installation/1-postgresql.md

 This section entails the installation and configuration of a local PostgreSQL database.
 If you already have a PostgreSQL database service in place, skip to [the next section](2-redis.md).

 !!! warning
-    NetBox requires PostgreSQL 9.6 or higher.
-Please note that MySQL and other relational databases are **not** currently supported.
+    NetBox requires PostgreSQL 10 or later.
+Please note that MySQL and other relational databases are **not** supported.

 ## Installation